rancher/quickstart/rancher/scw/README.md

 # Scaleway Rancher Quickstart

-Two single-node RKE Kubernetes clusters will be created from two instances running Ubuntu 20.04 (Focal Fossa) and Docker.
+Two single-node Kubernetes clusters will be created from two instances running Ubuntu 20.04 (Focal Fossa) and Docker.
 Both instances will be accessible over SSH using the SSH keys `id_rsa` and `id_rsa.pub`.

 <!-- BEGIN_TF_DOCS -->